wildsonbbl/NLPwithswiftkey/NLP.md

 ## 1 i know how you feel.. i have biostats on tuesday and i have yet to study =/
 ```

 Well, you gotta study.
 We can see there is the presence of emoticons, at least in one tweet.
+It will be taken care later.

 Now the ones that match the sentence "A computer once beat me at chess, but it was no match for me at kickboxing".